By: Justin Martinez (@JustJustin956)

-Yes, we all knew that the three-time all-star was good, but we didn’t know he was this good.
-DeRozan exploded for a career-high average of 27.3 points per game — the sixth highest in the league.
+Yes, we all knew that the three-time All-Star was good, but we didn’t know he was that good.
+DeRozan exploded for a career-high average of 27.3 points per game – the sixth-highest total in the league.

 His emphatic dunks and elite mid-range game make him a difficult player to guard, although his three-point shooting (just 26.6 percent last season) will have to improve before he can climb into the top 15.

 Nobody really knows who the main guy is in Toronto, and that’s why Lowry and DeRozan are back to back on this list.

 Either way, it’s a good problem to have if you’re the Raptors.

 17. Kyrie Irving (No. 8 Guard)

 It’s difficult to pinpoint just how great Kyrie Irving is.

 The four-time all-star is the most clutch player in the game, and we saw that when he sunk a dagger three over Steph Curry in game seven of the 2016 NBA Finals.
 The Duke alum is also the best finisher in the league, and he has the best handles in the league.

 But much like Isaiah Thomas, Irving gets shown up on defense.
 Although in Irving’s case it’s usually a matter of effort, and that’s far worse.
 The 25-year-old also hasn’t quite proven himself to be capable of leading a team.
 He failed to lift Cleveland to a .500 record prior to the return of LeBron James.